MicrosoftDocs/data-api-builder-docs/data-api-builder/run-using-container.md

 The proceeding command makes the following assumptions:

-- You are running the `docker` command from: `C:\data-api-builder`.
+- You're running the `docker` command from: `C:\data-api-builder`.
 - Your configuration file `my-sample-dab-config.json` is in a folder named `configs`.
-- You want to use the latest release which can be identified from the [releases page](https://github.com/Azure/data-api-builder/releases).
+- You want to use the latest release, which can be identified from the [releases page](https://github.com/Azure/data-api-builder/releases).

 ```shell
 docker run -it -v "C:\data-api-builder\config:/App/configs" -p 5000:5000 mcr.microsoft.com/azure-databases/data-api-builder:latest --ConfigFileName ./configs/my-sample-dab-config.json